Joachimchisom1/Joachimchisom1/README.md

   <p align="center"><a href='https://postimages.org/' target='_blank'><img src='https://i.postimg.cc/Kc92x46t/image.jpg' border='0' alt='image'/></a></p>

-   I'm an **Experienced software Engineer, Blockchain Enthusiast, Entrepreneur** with a passion for developing innovative programs and software solutions that meets business demand.
-Am Well-equipped in technology, I write codes to create systems that are reliable.
-Am Self-Motivated with a strong technical background having the ability to organize and present complex solutions clearly.
+   I'm an **Experienced software Engineer, Blockchain Enthusiast, Entrepreneur** with a passion to develop innovative programs and software solutions that meets business demand.
+I create high-performing applications with organzied architecture, I'm also experienced in product design and client relation

    **I Love to build new projects just to tickle my brain and I Love learning new technologies.
    Working in a Team or working alone are both fine for me and I like keeping myself busy.**

-- **👨🏻‍💻 What I Do:** I am a Full Stack Web Developer, Blockchain Developer and Open source contributor.
+- **👨🏻‍💻 What I Do:** I am a Full Stack Web Developer, Blockchain Developer, Open source developer and an Entrepreneur.
 - **🔭 I’m currently working on:** An  E-commece Platform .
 - **👨‍🏫 I’m currently learning:** Blockchain Technology, Nodejs, APIs.
 -  🏻‍💻 I’m looking to collaborate on Any Project that comes my way.